 The Federal Job Guarantee (FJG) and the Universal Basic Income (UBI) have been getting a lot of attention from policymakers during the COVID 19 Global Pandemic.
-If we would have had one of these programs, the blow to economic activity would have been minimized by having persons receiving some kind of cash assistance, wages, or salaries to assist them
+If we would have had one of these programs, the blow to economic activity would have been minimized by having persons receiving some kind of cash assistance, wages, or salaries to assist them during these difficult times.
+Nevertheless, it is important to highlight that most government employees have kept working during the COVID-19 crisis, acting as an economic stabilizer.
+In other words, most government employees have been equipped to exercise a greater level of flexibility and adaptability to the huge challenges created by COVID 19 Global Pandemic.
 In many regards, these flexibility and adaptability come from continued training opportunities, including upskilling and re-skilling of soft-skills and hard skills.
 With the continuation of employment and training opportunities come the health benefits that are crucially important during a pandemic.
 Unfortunately, Americans that become dislocated workers or unemployed during this global health crisis, have lost their health insurance adding to the stress and uncertainty.